IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 	1. If the mode is "stackEqual", then all links will have the same span.
 Their order will be the same as described as above.
   * exteding the dataObject <a id = "str_ordinal_extend" href = "#str_ordinal_extend"><b>#</b></a>: Apart from the key names described in this section, you can pretty much add any other property to the dataObject.
 Some of the [synthetic lexicon-rainbow events](#handleevent-link) allows you to access the entire dataObject so that you can make use of the extended properties.
+For example [here](#str_ordinal_example) the dataObject is entended by adding "Info" field.

 * ### linear dataObjects:
 ### PROPERTIES